paulosuzart/gvm/README.md

 Release Notes
 -------------
+Notes for release 1.0.1

+  - Timeout parameter added to gvm::package.
+  - User fix.
+GVM installation condition changed.
+Ensuer file added.
+  - Fixed wrong HOME environment variable while installing a package.

+With special thanks to [Athlan](https://github.com/athlan) contribution.

 Notes for release 1.0.0

-    * Added support for `root` user if you want to use this package in your server.
+  - Added support for `root` user if you want to use this package in your server.
-    * Added ability to remove gvm packages
+  - Added ability to remove gvm packages